Reported sightings of Madeleine McCann

-Madeleine McCann is a British child who went missing on the evening of Thursday, 3 May 2007, shortly before her fourth birthday, from an apartment in Praia da Luz, Portugal, while on holiday with her family in Portugal.
+Madeleine McCann is a British child who went missing on the evening of Thursday, 3 May 2007, shortly before her fourth birthday, from an apartment in Praia da Luz, Portugal, while on holiday with her family.

 The Portuguese police investigation into her disappearance closed in July 2008.
-Scotland Yard began a review of the investigation, known as Operation Grange, in May 2011, and announced in April 2012 that they believed Madeleine might still be alive.
+Scotland Yard began a review of the investigation, known as Operation Grange, in May 2011 and announced in April 2012 that they believed Madeleine might still be alive.
 Since the disappearance, there have been many reported sightings of Madeleine in Portugal and elsewhere.